lucydot/effmass/docs/source/Features.rst

 The `effmass` package is aimed towards theoretical solid state physicists and chemists who have a basic familiarity with Python.
 Depending on the functionality and level of approximation you are looking for, it may be that one of the packages listed [here](https://effmass.readthedocs.io/en/latest/Related%20packages.html) will suit your needs better.

-## Supported Codes

-`effmass` currently supports `VASP` and `FHI-Aims`.
-We are currently working on interfacing with `Castep` output and, in the near future, hope to play nicely with pymatgen.
-We especially welcome contributions that will help make `effmass` available to more researchers.

 .. figure:: .static/screenshot.png